 - Drinkline offers confidential advice and information to people affected by their own or someone else’s drinking, including information about where to get support locally.
 Call 0300 123 1110 on Monday to Friday between 9am and 8pm, and at weekends between 11am and 4pm.

 - The Samaritans provide confidential emotional support to any person who is suicidal or despairing.
 Call 116 123 for free, confidential advice 24 hours a day, 365 days a year, email them.

 - Soberistas is an online community for anyone who wants help to stop drinking.

 - Club Soda is a social network and provides tools to help people to change their drinking, whether that be to cut down, stop for a bit, quit or stick.

 - The Sober School is a website for women trying to stop drinking or take a break from booze.
 There are blogs, hints and tips and courses to help people cut down or stop drinking.

 Alcohol and older people

-If you are an older person worried about your drinking, or a carer, friend or health professional worried about an older person's drinking, take a look at this leaflet produced by the Royal Society of Psychiatrists.
+If you are an older person worried about your drinking, or a carer, friend or health professional worried about an older person's drinking, there is some useful information on the Royal Society of Psychiatrists website.